 “I hope it doesn’t rain too hard,” Shu-Huei said, shivering as we boarded a water taxi to Chinatown on Saturday.
 The thunder boomed.

 We optimistically sat on a bench in the prow so we could see all the buildings as the boat chugged north on the Chicago river.
-The baby and I were in Chicago for six days this past week, along with two million other extra visitors.
-They went to see the Air and Water Show; we came to do research and conduct interviews related to my book.
+The baby and I were in Chicago for six days this past week.
+Along with two million other extra visitors.
+They went to see the Air and Water Show.
+We came to do research and conduct interviews related to the book I’m writing.

 The young man who sold us tickets smelled of alcohol and slurred his words.
 Soon sheets of rain pounded the boat.
 Though the windows have rain-proof coverings that can be unrolled and snapped into place, and though the half dozen passengers huddled together, umbrellas useless against the onslaught of rain, the drunk boatswain did not reappear until it was time to debark.